-Disney's Planet Challenge (DPC), a project-based learning environmental competition, expanded to schools across the United States in 2009.
+Disney's Planet Challenge (DPC), a projectbased learning environmental competition, expanded to schools across the United States in 2009.
 Disney's Planet Challenge offers budding scientists the chance to use their imagination and creativity to help the planet while giving educators a new and exciting way to motivate students.
-The program is built around an educationally accurate.

-gram is built around an educationally-sound curriculum that meets national and state guideline requirements.
+The program is built around an educationally-sound curriculum that meets national and state guideline requirements.